-I, , hereby agree not to hold the Darkon Wargaming Club, Inc., its officers, and/or its members liable in the event that I sustain injuries resulting from my participation in game activities.

-I fully understand that this is a full-contact sport and knowingly take upon myself the risks involved in participating in game events.

-While I realize that the organization tries to ensure the safety of all members, it is I who must be responsible for my own safety, and I release the Darkon Wargaming Club, Inc. from any legal obligation for my personal safety and I fully accept the responsibility for my own well being.

-Signature of Player:
+I,, hereby agree not to hold the Darkon Wargaming Club, Inc., its officers, and/or its me event that I sustain injuries resulting from n embers liable in the game activities.
+I fully understand that this is a full-contact sp take upon myself the risks involved in participat While I realize that the organization tries to ens members, it is I who must be responsible for m release the Darkon Wargaming Club, Inc. from a for my personal safety and I fully accept the re own well being. ly own safety, and I any legal obligation Signature of Player: Date of B irth: Players under 18 years of age must also have signed parental consent.

-Date:

-Date of Birth:

-Players under 18 years of age must also have signed parental consent.
 Proof of age will be required.

-Signature of parent or guardian:

-I have paid my Membership Dues (\$5.00): (Initial)

-I understand that I must acquire a proper costume within two events: (Initial)

-Extra Credit to (Name and Class):
+Signature of parent or guardian: I have paid my Membership Dues (\$5.00): (Initial) I understand that I must acquire a proper costure events:(Initial) ne within two Extra Credit to (Name and Class):

-Darkon War Gaming Club, Inc. © 2004 - 2009
+Darkon War Gaming Club, Inc. © 2004 - 2011